abu18saud/Angular-NestJS/ NestJS RESTful API/Questions.md

 - GET requests from a front-end connect to GET routes on back-end
 * GET request from front-end connects to POST route
 - You can have two routes with the same name but different types

+# Which of the following processes allow us to type one line of code in the terminal that creates the whole project for us within a matter of seconds?
+- Scaffolding

+# Localhost refers to which of the following:
+- Your local computer address